There’s nothing more frustrating than having a gift to give and not enough people to give it to.

 If you haven’t worked with any clients that you would consider ideal, you’ll have to use your imagination a bit more.
 Here are the three basic features of an ideal client:

-- You can find them
+- You can find them (meaning that they hang out in centralized places)

 - You are willing and able to help them